Today let’s see how to draw contour lines. Your first steps, the easy way!

 Remember to draw with the ghost drawing right here.
 And if you don’t have any notion of perspective, once again, feel free to download the designer starter kit, I’m going to explain to you step by step, how to join the box in perspective from different angles.

 Alright, as you can see here, you have read a plane volume, which is something that actually is missing of kind of charism that I would say.

 And what we will do here in blue is the same volume.
 But with the contour lines, so I got left the speed of the video to one, so I didn’t speed up the video.
 So you can see basically how you can take your time when you draw actually.

 So I’m doing here, the same box right here.

 Bolding a little bit here.

-It’s like the usual steps of trying like you just take your time you do the outlines very light.
-And then you put to make it mobile but to your to your sketch.
+It’s like the usual steps of trying like you just take your time you do the outlines very lightly.
+Then you put to make it mobile but to to your sketch.

 Okay.
-As you can see, but by just adding this little bold line below make it more heavy for this, you know, 3D volume that was just we are drawn, with some light lines.
-And there’s some few more tricks to know about how to make your sketch more real.
+As you can see, by just adding this little bold line below makes it heavier for this, you know, 3D volume that was just we are drawn, with some light lines.
+And there are a few more tricks to know about how to make your sketch more real.
 And I’m going to create some more tutorials for you guys, in some separate videos.
 The great way is when you play as as same assembling them all together.